 I have grouped them by the same categories in the descriptions to make it easier 🙂

-How far should you go then?
+So, how far should you go with customer segmentation?

 My suggestion for you is to segment for as many of the 13 types as you can.
 Then to identify which categories (or groupings) you will talk to differently.

 From there, use the segments themselves in specific launches, and to identify points in your marketing process that may need a bit extra, or different handling to help those segments convert.

 The first category is prospects.
 There are three segments within this: prospect, suspect and lead

 How to define a Lead:

 Prospects who have performed a specific sales related Micro conversion, such as signing up to the leadmagnet of a sales funnel, and giving you some personal information in the process.
 They are much more qualified than prospects, and require quicker actioning than suspects.